...

 Walking back up to the parking lot

 From the parking lot, you’ll be able to see the blowhole and the short-but-steep path that takes you down to it.
 It’s about a quarter-mile on a rocky trail down to blowhole.
 Be careful and wear proper shoes to have better footing on your way down.
-We’ve done the hike in flip flops, but are always sure to stay on dry land, far from the blowhole.
+We’ve done the hike in flip flops, but we are always sure to stay on dry land, far from the blowhole.

 Use safety and caution at the Nakalele Blowhole